Abdominal wall inflammation

-Peritonitis is an emergency and can be life threatening, so the doctor will first do a physical examination to see whether you need surgery to fix the underlying problem.
-The doctor will feel and press your abdomen to find any swelling and tenderness.
-He will also look for signs that fluid has collected in the area.
-The doctor may listen to bowel sounds and check for difficulty breathing, low blood pressure, and signs of dehydration.
+Peritonitis is an emergency and can be life threatening.
+Your doctor will do a physical examination to see whether you need surgery to fix the underlying problem.
+The doctor will feel and press your abdomen to find any swelling and tenderness, and look for signs that fluid has collected in the area.
+The doctor may listen to bowel sounds and check for:

 The following procedures also may be performed:

-- Samples of fluid from the abdomen -- identifies the bacteria causing the infection
+- Test samples of fluid from the abdomen, to identify the bacteria causing the infection

-- CT scan -- identifies fluid in the abdomen, or an infected organ
+- CT scan, to identify fluid in the abdomen, or an infected organ

-- X-rays -- spots air in the abdomen, which means that an organ may be torn or perforated
+- X-rays, to spot air in the abdomen, which means that an organ may be torn or perforated

 To prevent serious complications from peritonitis, get medical help as soon as symptoms appear.
 If you are getting peritoneal dialysis, you can help avoid peritonitis by cleaning the area around the catheter with antiseptic and washing your hands before touching the catheter.

-If you have symptoms of peritonitis, get immediate emergency medical help.
+If you have symptoms of peritonitis, seek medical help immediately.
 You will likely need to stay in the hospital for treatment.
 You may need surgery to get rid of the source of infection, such as an inflamed appendix, or to repair a tear in the abdominal wall.
-You will get antibiotics to control infection.
+Your doctor will prescribe antibiotics to control infection.
 You may use complementary therapies along with conventional medicine when you are recovering from peritonitis.

 Your doctor will prescribe antibiotics to kill bacteria and keep the infection from spreading.
-What is prescribed depends on the type of peritonitis and what's causing the condition.
+Other medications depend on the type of peritonitis and what is causing the condition.